-Even though it is considerably larger than its southerly neighbours Chassagne and Puligny, Meursault contains no Grand Crus.
-Its three best Premier Crus, however – Les Perrières, Les Genevrières and Les Charmes – produce some of the region’s greatest whites: they are full, round, powerful and age very well.
-Perrières in particular can produce wines of Grand Cru quality, a fact that is often reflected in its price.
+Even though it is considerably larger than its southerly neighbours Chassagne and Puligny, Meursault contains no Grands Crus.
+Its three best Premiers Crus, however – Les Perrières, Les Genevrières and Les Charmes – produce some of the region’s greatest whites: they are full, round and powerful, and age very well.
+Les Perrières in particular can produce wines of Grand Cru quality, a fact that is often reflected in its price.
 Meursault has also been one of the driving forces of biodynamic viticulture in the region, as pioneered by Lafon and Leflaive.

 Many of the vineyards below Premier Cru, known as ‘village’ wines, are also well worth looking at.
-Many growers vinify their different vineyard holdings separately, which rarely happens in Puligny or Chassagne.
-Such wines can be labeled with the ‘lieu-dit’ vineyard alongside, although in smaller type to, the Meursault name.
+The growers vinify their different vineyard holdings separately, which rarely happens in Puligny